-Hennepin County is responsible for tracking private wastewater facilities, and reports that there are three permitted septic systems in the City of Minneapolis.
+Hennepin County is responsible for tracking private wastewater facilities, and reports that there is one active septic system in the City of Minneapolis.
 Several privately-owned treatment facilities are located within the City and are permitted under by the Minnesota Pollution Control Agency (MPCA).
 These facilities maintain a National Pollutant Discharge Elimination System (NPDES) wastewater discharge permit, or a Minnesota State Disposal System (SDS) permit.
 A current list of privately held wastewater permits in the City is available from the MPCA on the What's In My Neighborhood webpage.